Securing SSH Access with Faillock

 faillock lock accounts

 Faillock is a security module within the PAM (Pluggable Authentication Modules) framework used in Linux systems.
 The pam_faillock.so module tracks failed login attempts from individual users over a defined time interval.
-If the number of failed attempts exceeds a configured threshold, the module automatically locks the user’s account for a specified duration.
+The module automatically locks the userโ€™s account when the number of failed attempts exceeds the configured threshold.

 This mechanism helps to protect Linux systems against brute-force attacks by temporarily blocking access for the user accounts under repeated login failures, thereby reducing the risk of unauthorized access.